Chapter 77 – Tragedy Strikes

 But with work to do in Boso I had been unable to stay still for the six months needed for the fusion to take place.

 The operation had failed.
-I was left with more pain and walking difficulty, and short of miracle I would have it till the end of my life.
+I was left with more pain and walking difficulty, and I would have it till the end of my life.

 As if this was not enough, the failed operation seemed to have triggered a very rare, crippling nerve disease known manly by its initials (CIDP).
 The immune system attacks the nerves at the extremities of the body (feet, hands etc.), and if not stopped will continue to attack the rest of you.

-The spine doctors did not know anything about it.
-And only with much difficulty, and luck (via the Internet), did I discovered it could be controlled by weekly injections of a newly discovered immune system control liquid (Hysendra) imported at great expense from Germany and paid for largely by Japan’s very generous health system.
+The spine doctors did not seem to know much about it.
+Only with much difficulty, and luck (via the Internet), did I discover it could be controlled by weekly injections of a newly discovered immune system control liquid (Hysendra) imported at great expense from Germany and paid for largely by Japan’s very generous health system.

 (One month’s injections cost 600,000 yen.
 I only had to pay 18,000 yen.)